Unsupervised Machine Learning Phase Classification for Falicov-Kimball Model: Machine learning methods for automatic classification

 We apply two versions of the automatic PCA phase classification, which we call the \emph{global} and \emph{local} variants.
 The \emph{global variant} aligns with the way the method is typically used~\cite{wang2016discovering,hu2017discovering}.
 The PCA is first applied to all the data (all values of $U$ and $T$).
 Then the projections of the original configurations at particular parameters to the reduced PC space are investigated.
 The larger the portion of the variance that falls to the first (first few) PC dimensions, the more ordered the configuration.
-These results are discussed mostly in the Appendix~A.
+These results are discussed in the Appendix~\ref{app:globalPCA}.

 In the main text, we focus on the \emph{local variant}.
 Here, PCA is applied to the set of configurations for each combination of parameters $U$ and $T$ independently.
 In the first step, the analysis of $N_\mathrm{PC}$ can be used to estimate the number of PCs necessary to identify differences in a particular phase.
 We have found that in the case of order-disorder transition, one can simply focus on the first EVR, which can be interpreted as the order parameter, and the second EVR which plays a role similar to charge susceptibility~\cite{wang2016discovering,hu2017discovering}.
 The reason is that the perfectly ordered phase at $T=0$ (and $U\neq 0$) is a simple CDW ordering.
 Due to translation invariance, PCA rotates such a set completely to just two points lying in the first PC.
 This means that the first EVR will be one and the rest EVRs will be zero.
 In the opposite limit $T\rightarrow\infty$ of the disordered phase the EVR is evenly distributed among all PC thus $\epsilon_j\approx1/L$ for all $j$.
+Nevertheless, PCA can be useful even far from half filling, as shown in Appendix~\ref{app:segregated}.

+This PCA variant's locality is both a drawback and an advantage.
+It requires more data than the global approach, as each phase diagram point is analyzed separately.
+However, it remains unaffected by data distribution in parameter space and works even with uneven phase representation.
+This is crucial, as class imbalance may contribute to some failures of the standard LbC~\cite{arnold2024mapping}.
+Additionally, it enables independent analysis of different parameter space cuts.